fsheremetyeva/capstone/docs/Spec.md

 A MySQL web server is needed for the database operations whether it be MySQL itself or an alternative like MariaDB.

 Technical Requirement - Web server
-A web server like Apache or Nginx is required for handling the HTTP(S) traffic.
+A web server like Apache or nginx is required for handling the HTTP(S) traffic.

 ### Programming Languages